 We also believe that continued liquefied natural gas ("LNG") terminal construction will drive demand for marine construction services across our service area.
-Within our existing service territory, three LNG port terminals are already operating and eighteen more LNG port terminals have been approved by the Federal Energy Regulatory Commission ("FERC").
+Within our existing service territory, three LNG port terminals are already operating, twelve more LNG port terminals have been approved by the Federal Energy Regulatory Commission ("FERC") and applications for eight additional LNG port terminals have been filed with FERC.